 ITA was founded in 2010 and provides the gold standard in TEFL certification.
 Each year, the organization certifies 5,000 people to teach English overseas.
 Destinations such as Bali are quite popular for graduates thanks to high demand, desirable lifestyle, and solid salary and benefits.
 For those wishing to teach English in Bali, ITA offers high-quality accredited TEFL courses both online and in-person at 20+ locations across the world.

 In addition to a state-of-the-art curriculum taught by experienced instructors, you’ll get job placement assistance after you complete the course.
 ITA will help get you a paid job teaching in Bali where you can expect to make USD 1,000+ per month (more than enough to enjoy your life there comfortably!).

 Offering trusted, low cost volunteer opportunities in a variety of overseas locations, Plan My Gap Year is an ideal program not only for students looking to make their gap year meaningful, but for anyone interested in exploring the world through service.

 Plan My Gap Year offers a variety of exciting opportunities for travelers looking to visit Bali as volunteers.
 These projects are all based out of Tabanan, a region known as the “rice bowl” of Bali.
-Volunteers can choose to immerse themselves in either childcare or English teaching.

 As a childcare volunteer, you’ll assist teachers in a kindergarten classroom, play with young children and lead activities during an after-school community program.
 As an English teacher, you’ll work with somewhat older children in Balinese elementary schools, taking advantage of the more structured environment to make an especially focused impact on the students’ language skills.
 In either program, you’ll be giving these children a head start in life by helping them develop invaluable language skills that will help them more easily find work in the future.